 “Hit It, Alice!” – A Woman’s Golf Guide

 “Hit It, Alice!
-A Woman’s Golf Guide to Everything But the Swing” is a new book by Barb Hanson now available through Amazon for the Kindle Reader as well as the Kindle application on your IPad and smartphones.
+A Woman’s Golf Guide to Everything But the Swing” is a book by Barb Hanson now available in two e-formats.
+You can find it on Amazon for the Kindle Reader as well as the Kindle application on your IPad and smartphones.

 This book is a self-help guide for women who want to play golf with more confidence.
 It’s an educational tool designed to shortcut the process of learning about the game, its rules and etiquette, as well as its customs and terminology.